TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 A fix, feature or issue branch should be **small and focused** and should be scoped to a **single specific task**.
 Do not combine new features and refactoring of existing code.

 ### Pull requests and rebasing

+Pull requests shall close or reference issues.
+Please file an issue first before submitting a pull request.
+When submitting a pull request, please fill out all the sections in the pull request template.

 + **Before** a reviewer is assigned, rebasing the branch to reduce the number of commits is highly advised.
 We recommend self-reviewing your own pull request: making the [commit](#commit) history clean, checking for typos or incoherences, and making sure Continuous Integration passes.